 When deciding whether to transfer you should consider the total benefits payable from the pension provider and the State.
 In all cases it is recommended that you seek independent financial advice before transferring, however where the cash equivalent transfer value exceeds £30,000 it is now a statutory requirement.
 Full details are provided with the transfer pack.

 Increases to your pension before commencing

 The pension quoted in your statement is calculated as at your date of leaving service.
-The pension will be revalued in the year of commencement.
+The pension in excess of any GMP element will be revalued in the year of commencement.